The Good Ol’ Days During the Colonization of Africa

 The insanitary living conditions of displaced natives led to various public health problems such as the bubonic plague outbreak of 1924 at Oko-Awo, the spread of tuberculosis and other respiratory illnesses problems.

 In general, the government kept clearing “Nigerians” off land and re-settling them from 1863 to the 1950s.
-It’s easy to imagine that the Nigerians lost money were their homes were demolished, when their homes were labelled “slums” or “dangerous structures”.
+It’s easy to imagine that the Nigerians lost money when their homes were demolished, when their homes were labelled “slums” or “dangerous structures”.
 The displacement of Nigerians attributable to the colonial government or colonial settlers reduced due to independence.

 In 1930, the Eleko of Lagos and his chiefs submitted a formal complaint to the colonial government about the ‘rampant demolition of houses under the pretence of anti-plague measures which had rendered many souls homeless’.
 Nigerians and nationalist also used the press to educate Nigerians about the injustices of the colonial government.
 Some of the place names in Lagos reflect the history and actions of the colonial government such as Obalende, which in Yoruba means “the king drove me here”.